redhat-developer/odo/docs/website/docs/command-reference/init.md

 The `odo init` command is the first command to be executed when you want to bootstrap a new component, using `odo`.
 If sources already exist, the command `odo dev` should be considered instead.

-This command must be executed from an empty directory, and as a result, the command will download a `devfile.yaml` file and, optionally, a starter project.
+This command must be executed from a directory with no `devfile.yaml` file.

 The command can be executed in two flavors, either interactive or non-interactive.

 ## Running the command
 ### Interactive mode

+In interactive mode, the behavior of `odo init` depends on whether the current directory already contains source code or not.

+#### Empty directory

-In interactive mode, you will be guided to:
+If the directory is empty, you will be guided to:
 - choose a devfile from the list of devfiles present in the registry or registries referenced (using the `odo registry` command),
-- configure the devfile if there is an existing project
+- configure the devfile
 - choose a starter project referenced by the selected devfile,
 - choose a name for the component present in the devfile; this name must follow the [Kubernetes naming convention](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names) and not be all-numeric.